WallyDev7/Agenda/README.md

 # Agenda
-Projeto de Agenda Curso Python Solyd
+Agenda project was made during Python Solyd course.

+To test you will only need Python 3.11 install on your device, then you just need to run on terminal.